-Northwest Innovation Works and the Port of Kalama have applied to build a facility in Kalama that would turn natural gas into methanol.
+Northwest Innovation Works and the Port of Kalama have applied to build the Kalama Manufacturing and Marine Export Facility, a facility in Kalama that would turn natural gas into methanol.
 The facility would be able to produce 10,000 metric tons of methanol a day and would use 320 million cubic feet of natural gas a day.
-The company states that methanol would be exported and used for plastic production.

 Frequently asked questions

-Here are some frequently asked questions about our decision to undertake additional greenhouse gas analysis for the Northwest Innovation Works – Kalama methanol project.
+Here are some frequently asked questions about our decision to undertake additional greenhouse gas analysis for the Kalama Manufacturing & Marine Export Facility – Second Supplemental Environmental Impact Statement.

 - Sept.
 11, 2019 — Cowlitz County reaffirmed its decision to issue a shoreline conditional use permit for the project.